 Often, there is little need to critically analyze our routines – the sites we usually check when we first get to work in the morning or what time we run out for coffee, say – as changing these is rarely going to make a big difference.

 But people’s professional lives will often benefit from a dose of this questioning.
-For example, internal comms teams can often fall into a trap of trying to get an important message out quickly rather than taking a bit more time to think how best to convey it.
+For example, internal comms teams can often fall into a trap of trying to get an important message out quickly rather than taking a bit of time to think how it fits into the overall communication strategy.

 If there has been a senior leadership change in one area of the business, say, instead of asking “How do I make sure employees are informed in the right way and feel equipped to to deal with this leadership change?” it can be all to easy to think, “I’ll just write a quick post on the intranet”.